cs-fullstack-2019-fall/django-models-cw-MelissaYates/README.md

 # django-models-cw
+#### you created both models and filled them with the correct amount of data.
+Well Done.
+5/5 Score: 8/8
 ### Exercise 1
 Add a new Dog model to your schema.
 Give it the fields: name, breed, color, and gender.
 Name should be a dog name, breed should be dog breed, color should be the color of the dog, and gender should be the gender of the dog.